-Below is a list of suggestions to help your conference get off to a fast start with early registrations and a sell-out crowd.
+This list of suggestions will help you get your conference off to a fast start with early registrations and be sold out.

 Ease of registration is one of the most important variables to create an early sell out of your conference.